 250

 Note: Figures are rounded to the nearest 10.
+The 2024/25 academic year is partial, whereas previous years cover the full year.
 Starts through flexi-job apprenticeship agencies (FJAAs) are identified by matching commitments made by employers on the Apprenticeship Service (AS) to starts recorded by providers in the ILR.
-A specific code on the AS identifies FJAA commitments and providers are able to use LDM code (opens in a new tab) 386 to identify those apprentices employed by FJAAs.
-Matched starts are counted if they carry either of these codes and the employer is identified as being on the register of FJAAs (opens in a new tab).
+A specific code on the AS identifies FJAA commitments and providers are able to use LDM code (opens in new tab) 386 to identify those apprentices employed by FJAAs.
+Matched starts are counted if they carry either of these codes and the employer is identified as being on the register of FJAAs (opens in new tab).

 Achievements are recorded where the learner has completed an apprenticeship programme aim in an academic year and has successfully passed an end point of assessment.
 Apprenticeships generally take over a year or more to complete, so comparisons of starts and achievements in an individual year will be misleading.